andynog/firecracker-microvm-samples/microvm-echo-time/README.md

 If you want to update the static compiled executable.
 Change the logic in the [Rust program](./echo-time/src/main.rs) and run the script below.

 The script will re-compile the Rust executable using the right build target (x86_64-unknown-linux-musl), mount the rootfs file system and copy to new executable to the root filesystem, then unmount to rootfs.
-After the script is run you can run the microVM again and the updated executable will be copied to the microVM.
+After the script is run you can run the microVM again and the updated executable will be copied to the microVM and the image will be unmounted.
+Once the script has finished you can run the microVM again (step 1).g

 - Open a terminal and run: